Erics-Barbers/erics-barbers-docs/Known Gaps and Roadmap.md

 - refresh-token creation
 - session row creation in PostgreSQL
 - protected backend profile endpoint
-- frontend `/my-account` route protection
+- frontend protected route proxy for account, booking, admin/barber-style private prefixes
-- logout flow foundation
+- logout flow through the Next.js BFF
+- refresh-token rotation
+- BFF refresh handling in the proxy and profile route
+- dedicated JWT token types for access, refresh, email verification, and password reset
+- auth-specific rate limits
+- focused tests for Next.js auth route handlers and proxy behavior
+- scheduled cleanup for stale unverified customer accounts
+- idempotent API logout and account-page redirect to the homepage
+- transactional refresh-token session rotation
+- email-code MFA challenge flow integrated into login
+- scheduled cleanup for expired refresh-token sessions and MFA challenges
+- refresh-token replay detection with session-family revocation

 Known gaps:

+- password reset UI/BFF flow still needs to be built
-- frontend refresh-token flow is not complete
+- external provider login is feature-flagged but not implemented
-- email verification does not store the returned access token in the frontend `accessToken` cookie
-- logout route does not clearly forward the backend refresh cookie
-- logout route returns `Logged in` instead of `Logged out`
-- refresh-token hashing and lookup should be reviewed
-- role enforcement is not complete
+- role enforcement is complete only where guards have been wired; unfinished modules still need authorization work as they are built

 ## Database